rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 };
 {{< /highlight >}}

 Let's recap all three steps here.
-First, you have retrieved (read) the repository entity from the Apollo Client by using an identifier and the fragment.
-Second, you updated the desired information of the entity.
-And third, you wrote back the data whereas you include the updated information but keep all the remaining information intact which can be achieved by using the JavaScript spread operator.
-That's it for the whole manual update mechanism which you can do yourself when Apollo Client doesn't take care of it, because the mutation result hasn't all necessary data.
+First, you have retrieved (read) the repository entity from the Apollo Client using an identifier and the fragment; second, you updated the information of the entity; and third, you wrote back the data with updated information, but kept all remaining information intac using the JavaScript spread operator.
+This is a manual update mechanism that can be used when a mutation is missing data.

-After all, it is a best practice to have the identical fragment for all three parts: the initial query, the `readFragment()` and `writeFragment()` cache method.
-It is because your data structure for the particular entity stays consistent in your cache and there a not various definitions of this entity.
-For instance, if you forget to include a property which is defined by the fragment's fields in data object of the `writeFragment()` method, you will get a warning: *Missing field __typename in ...*.
-All of this helps you to embrace best practices when using Apollo Client.
+It is a good practice to use an identical fragment for all three parts: the initial query, the `readFragment()`, and `writeFragment()` cache method.
+Your data structure for the entity stays consistent in your cache.
+For instance, if you forget to include a property defined by the fragment's fields in data object of the `writeFragment()` method, you  get a warning: *Missing field __typename in ...*.

-On a implementation detail level, you have learned about extracting fragments from your query (or mutation).
-Basically fragments allow you to define your shared entities by GraphQL types.
-Afterward, you can reuse those in your queries, mutations or local state management methods to update the cache.

-On a higher level, you have learned that Apollo Client's cache normalizes your data.
-Only this way you are able to retrieve entities that were fetched with a deeply nested query, by using their type and identifier as composite key.
-Otherwise, imagine you would have to perform all the normalization of the fetched data yourself before putting it in your store/state.
+On an implementation level, you learned about extracting fragments from a query (or mutation.
+Fragments allow you to define your shared entities by GraphQL types.
+You can reuse those in your queries, mutations or local state management methods to update the cache.
+On a higher level, you learned that Apollo Client's cache normalizes your data, so you can retrieve entities that were fetched with a deeply nested query using their type and identifier as composite key.
+Without it, you'd have to perform normalizations for all the fetched data before putting it in your store/state.

 ### Exercises:

-* read more about {{% a_blank "Local State Management in Apollo Client" "https://www.apollographql.com/docs/react/essentials/local-state.html" %}}
+* Read more about {{% a_blank "Local State Management in Apollo Client" "https://www.apollographql.com/docs/react/essentials/local-state.html" %}}
-* read more about {{% a_blank "Fragments in Apollo Client" "https://www.apollographql.com/docs/react/advanced/fragments.html" %}}
+* Read more about {{% a_blank "Fragments in Apollo Client" "https://www.apollographql.com/docs/react/advanced/fragments.html" %}}
-* implement local cache updates for all the other mutations from the previous exercises
+* Implement local cache updates for all the other mutations from the previous exercises
-  * implement the identical local cache update, but with decreasing the count of stargazers, for your `removeStar` mutation
+  * Implement the identical local cache update, but with decreasing the count of stargazers, for your `removeStar` mutation
-  * implement the local cache update for the `updateSubscription` mutation
+  * Implement the local cache update for the `updateSubscription` mutation
-* read more about {{% a_blank "Caching in Apollo Client and the composite key to identify entities" "https://www.apollographql.com/docs/react/advanced/caching.html" %}}
+* Read more about {{% a_blank "Caching in Apollo Client and the composite key to identify entities" "https://www.apollographql.com/docs/react/advanced/caching.html" %}}
-* invest 3 minutes of your time and take the {{% a_blank "quiz" "https://www.surveymonkey.com/r/5BSDXF7" %}}
+* Invest 3 minutes of your time and take the {{% a_blank "quiz" "https://www.surveymonkey.com/r/5BSDXF7" %}}

 {{% chapter_header "Apollo Client Optimistic UI in React" "react-apollo-client-optimistic-ui" %}}

-In all the previous sections, you have learned a lot about performing the basic tasks with Apollo in React.
-Now you are entering a couple of advanced topics that go beyond these basics.
-One of those topics is the optimistic UI that can be achieved with React Apollo.
-So what's optimistic UI?
-In an optimistic UI everything appears to be synchronous.
-For instance, when liking a post on Twitter, the like appears immediately and the count of likes increases without any delay.
-However, as a developer you know that there needs to be a request that sends the information for the like to the Twitter backend.
+We've covered the basics, so now it's time for the advanced topics.
+One of those topics is the optimistic UI with React Apollo, which makes everything onscreen more synchronous.
+For instance, when liking a post on Twitter, the like appears immediately.
+As developers, we know there is a request that sends the information for the like to the Twitter backend.
 This request is asynchronous and and doesn't resolve immediately with a result.
-That's where the optimistic UI comes into play.
-It immediately assumes a successful request and mimics the result of such request for the frontend.
-That's how the frontend can update its UI immediately (optimistic) before the real response arrives at a later point in time.
-In case of a failing request, the optimistic UI would perform a rollback and update itself accordingly.
-In conclusion, optimistic UI improves the user experience by omitting inconvenient feedback (e.g. loading indicators) for the user.
-The good thing: React Apollo comes with this feature out of the box.
+The optimistic UI immediately assumes a successful request and mimics the result of such request for the frontend so it can update its UI immediately, before the real response arrives later.
+With a failed request, the optimistic UI performs a rollback and updates itself accordingly.
+Optimistic UI improves the user experience by omitting inconvenient feedback (e.g. loading indicators) for the user.
+The good thing is that React Apollo comes with this feature out of the box.

-In this section, you will implement an optimistic UI in case of clicking the watch/unwatch mutation which you should have implemented in a previous exercise.
-If you haven't, it's time to implement it now.
-Otherwise you can also substitute it with the star or unstar mutation as well.
-Nevertheless, completing the optimistic UI behavior for all three mutations will be the exercise of this section.
-For the sake of completeness, this could be a possible implementation of the watch mutation which shows up as a button next to the "Star"/"Unstar" buttons:
+In this section, you will implement an optimistic UI for when a user clicks the watch/unwatch mutation you implemented in a previous exercise.
+If you haven't, it's time to implement it now, or you can substitute it with the star or unstar mutation.
+Either way, completing the optimistic UI behavior for all three mutations is the next exercise.
+For completeness, this is a possible implementation of the watch mutation as a button next to the "Star"/"Unstar" buttons:

 {{< highlight javascript >}}
 ...